 “Two recent studies have found that subliminal visual cues can improve athletic performance, as well as, physical functioning in older individuals” (Subliminal cues impact motivation, endurance, and longevity, C. Bergland, Psychology Today 2014)

 You vote for politicians but they don’t do what you want, they do what media wants and you don’t vote for media.

 To United Black Books: I’ll buy any book by late President Idi Amin Dada, for instance his Middle East Crisis (1974).
 Your price will be mine.

 Please take a look at this tweet (pic) by Afro-American Eric and the number of likes and retweets.
 I followed him.
 After this tweet he said he was shadowbanned, and it was true, then his account was shut down.

 Books in the public domain won’t be what their authors made them any longer.
 For example, Austrian youth novel Hatshi Bratschis Luftballon by F.K.
-Ginzkey: “Dort gelangt er auf eine Insel, wo „Menschenfresser“ (bzw. in neueren Ausgaben Affen)…” “…alle Hinweise auf Türken in der Ausgabe von 1968 ersetzt.” wkpd (In a recent edition, instead of colored cannibals the character now meets apes, and all references to Turks have been removed.)
+Ginzkey: “Dort gelangt er auf eine Insel, wo „Menschenfresser“ (bzw. in neueren Ausgaben Affen)…” “…alle Hinweise auf Türken in der Ausgabe von 1968 ersetzt.”
+(Wkpd) That is, in a recent edition, instead of colored cannibals the character now meets apes, and all references to Turks have been removed.)

 You have no right to rewrite the books of your culture.
 You’ve no right to rewrite a book and leave the author’s name on the cover.
 You’ve no right to make believe your writers and intellectuals were nice people when they were not.